jonsiu8/imgchannel/src/pages/posts/2019-12-06 Avoid Money Stress Build a Solid Financial Plan/Avoid Money Stress Build a Solid Financial Plan.md

 <br>

 ## 5. Investments
 There are a lot of “investments” you can find out there but I’m talking about liquid (*cash*) investments here.
 Start with liquid investments because it is easier to understand and is very affordable, so literally **everyone can do it**.
 I recommend investing in **mutual funds**.
 It's mostly managed funds so you don't have to learn all the technical stuff about the stock market.
-Another thing is that it's well **diversified** (*spread around*) thus making it less risky.
+Another thing is that it's well-**diversified** (*spread around*) thus making it less risky.

 ![alt text](./solidfoundation.png)